ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Clearfield Republican._](https://chroniclingamerica.loc.gov/lccn/sn83032199/1875-03-24/ed-1/seq-1)

 #### 1875-03-24 &middot; Clearfield, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

- bo.
-And sb, like­
-wise, shall it lie w hen we are guns.
-Tho heavens will be as bright over our
-grave as they are now around our
-paths; tho world will havo tho same
-funeral winding on ita way, and tho
 attraction for offspring that she mice
 bad lor ourselves, nnd t hat she has now
 for our children.
 A little while and all